Maghrebi Jews: Morocco

-Morocco, the North African nation with the largest Jewish population both at the start of the 20th Century and today, had a Jewish population of ~275,000 at its peak around the time of the establishment of Israel.
-A significant number of Moroccan Jews are descendants of the Berber-speaking Jews who once lived in the Atlas Mountains.
-Today, the Jewish population in Morocco is estimated to be just about 2,000.
-Since the expulsion from Spain after 1492, Moroccan Jews shared many customs of everyday life and a common spoken language (Berber or Moroccan Arabic) with their Muslim neighbours, which led to a rich mutual cultural heritage of music, poetry, food and crafts.
+Morocco, the Maghreb country with the largest Jewish population in the Arab world both at the start of the 20th century and today, had a Jewish population of approximately 250,000-300,000 around the time of the establishment of Israel.

+A significant number of Moroccan Jews are descendants of Berber-speaking Jews who once lived in the Atlas Mountains and the Rif Mountains.
+Today, the Jewish population in Morocco is estimated to be approximately 2,000.

+Since their expulsion from Spain after 1492, Sephardic-Moroccan Jews have shared many customs of everyday life and a common spoken language (Berber or Moroccan Arabic) with their Muslim neighbours, which led to a diverse and rich shared-cultural heritage of music, poetry, food, crafts, and traditions.

-After the establishment of Israel, a mass exodus of the Jewish population began and the vast majority of Moroccan Jews emigrated to Israel, as very few Moroccan Jews had left before to Mandatory Palestine.
-Israel launched a series of operations to bring Jews, who were facing persecution, to Israel from various Middle Eastern and North African countries.
-A famous operation that brought nearly 100,000 Moroccan Jews to Israel from 1961 to 1964 was Operation Yachin.
+In the decades following the establishment of Israel, a mass exodus of the Jewish population began and the vast majority of Moroccan Jews emigrated to Israel, as very few Moroccan Jews had left before to Mandatory Palestine.
+Israeli authorities launched a series of operations to bring Jews to the newly-created State of Israel from various West Asian, Central Asian, and North African countries.
+A notable operation, which brought nearly 100,000 Moroccan Jews to Israel between 1961 to 1964, was called Operation Yachin.

-Today, Jews of Moroccan descent in Israel tend to identify with their background and remain in touch with their traditional culture.
-A part of Moroccan Jewish culture revolves around Sephardic music and food.
+Today, Moroccan Jews in Israel most often tend to identify with their Moroccan background and remain in touch with their traditional culture.
+A part of Moroccan Jewish culture revolves around Sephardic music and traditional food.
 Shakshouka, a traditional Maghrebi dish, has become popular in Israel through the influence of Moroccan Jews.